×

 • Takes rewrites into account (i.e. if a file was originally authored by the team 1 month ago, but was completely rewritten by another team afterwards, the confidence of the initial authors will drop to 0%);

-Codigy takes into an account work-in-progress features, as well as completed in the selected period.
-Stale & ignored bracnhes are excluded.
+• Data scope includes work-in-progress features, as well as completed in the selected period.

 Have a question?